boonebgorges/invite-anyone/readme.txt

 == Changelog ==

+= 0.6 =
+* Plugin now includes a widget for email invitation from any page

 = 0.5.2 =
 * Added Italian translation (thanks, Luca!)
 * Removed "Want to invite..." prompt from Send Invites screen during group creation
 * Attempted a fix for certain in_array errors in css/js loader file

 = 0.5.1 =
 * Fixed bug with subject/message content when email is returned as an error